Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 • Flat $247/year for unlimited scraping with no usage caps

-• Emails, tech stack, company size, revenue, and SEO stats all included
+• Emails, tech stack, company size, revenue, and SEO stats are all included

 • Desktop app keeps all data on your machine with no cloud storage concerns

-• Direct CRM integrations with HubSpot, GoHighLevel, Pipedrive, Instantly, Smartlead, and Lemlist
+• Direct CRM integrations with HubSpot, GoHighLevel, Pipedrive, Instantly, Smartlead, Lemlist, Umbrella, and Woodpecker

 • Pulls from multiple business directories for broader data coverage